Plan Do Act Check (PDCA) Cycle: Free Template

 3. Check: Analyze the data to determine if the plan was effective and if any changes need to be made.

-What is the Plan-Do-Check-Act (PDCA) cycle?
+What is the PDCA Cycle?

-What are the 4 main phases of a PDCA model?
+What are the four main phases of a PDCA model?

 The PDCA cycle is based on four stages: plan, do, check, and act.